cloudnative-pg/cloudnative-pg/docs/src/benchmarking.md

   -- --time 30 --client 1 --jobs 1
 ```

-The next example runs `pgbench` against an existing database by using the
+This example runs `pgbench` against an existing database by using the
 `--db-name` flag and the `pgbench` namespace:

 ```shell